AlexaCRM/alexacrm.github.io/wpcrm/forms.md

 enable_layout
 : **Boolean**{:.tag.tag-primary} When set to `true`,  columns and label alignment and position will follow the form definition.
 Default value is `false`, i.e. simplified form layout with a single column and labels on the left.

+attachment
+: **Boolean**{:.tag.tag-primary} When set to `true` and entity supports annotations, file upload control is added to the form.

+attachment_label
+: **String**{:.tag.tag-primary} Label text for the attachment upload control.
+Note: top label placement is not currently supported but css can be used to achieve the same effect.

 ## Using default values

 `default` argument receives a list of fields using a following notation: `{fieldname:fieldvalue}{fieldname:fieldvalue}`{:.text-nowrap}.
 Key and value are separated using a colon, and every field-value pair is enclosed in curly brackets.